serenity-is/docs/README.md

 It aims to make development easier while reducing maintenance costs by avoiding boiler-plate code, reducing the time spent on repetitive tasks and applying best software design practices.

----

-See [SUMMARY.md](SUMMARY.md) for a list of all chapters and sections in this guide.

----

 ## What's In The Name

 Serenity has dictionary meanings of *peace*, *comfort* and *calmness*.